SolomonSklash/RubeusToCcache/README.md

 ## Overview

 This is a small tool to handle a common use case I run into often.
-Rubeus output TGTs in base64 encoded .kirbi files, whereas Impacket tools, like wmiexec.py or smbexec.py use the .ccache file format.
+Rubeus outputs TGTs in base64 encoded .kirbi files, whereas Impacket tools, like `wmiexec.py` or `smbexec.py` use the .ccache file format.
 The two formats are easily converted between, thanks to Impacket and Zer1t0's [ticket_converter.py](https://github.com/Zer1t0/ticket_converter).
 But I wanted to be able to use the Rubeus `/nowrap` option and send it right to a tool to get both .kirib and .ccache files.
 Which is what this script does.
 Big thanks to Zer1t0 and the Impacket project.